Craftserve/docs/docs/en-US/migrations.md

 # 🔍 Server migrations

 <p id="tooltip-data">
-Migrations are technical operations that involve moving your server to a new infrastructure.
-Their purpose is to:
+Migration is a process that involves transferring data to a new node, for example, due to infrastructure issues or excessive load.
+Its purpose is to:

 -   improve server performance,
 -   increase stability,
 -   ensure compatibility with the latest technical solutions.

 </p>

-From a technical perspective, migration may include transferring data to a new disk, switching machines, or updating the file system.
-Don’t worry — the entire process is streamlined and carried out automatically.

 ---